-Some of you here in the northeast may recall the severe nor'easter we had in the late fall of '05.
+Some of you may recall the severe nor'easter we had in the late fall of '05.
 I do in particular because my son and I moor our boats in a bite of water east of Gunning Point, along with about a dozen other boaters.
 During that storm, two of those dozen boats broke loose from their ground tackle.
 One, my son's, ended up about 300 yards to windward, way up in a marsh.
 The other, my neighbor's ("Joe"), set down on my boat in the storm and sank it.
 His boat ended up against my dock and sustained considerable damage, just from being banged up against the bollards.
-After two days of mourning, I said to myself, "Hey, it's just a boat.
+After two days of mourning, I said to myself, "Hey, it's a boat.
 Call the insurance company.
 Work something out.
 Buy another boat."
 And I did.
-The insurance company was professional in every way (see Atlantic Maritime, Boat Insurance - Friend or Foe?
-An Update, and FirstBoat's Boat Insurance Basics.)
+The insurance company was professional in every way (see SSP, "Boat Insurance - Friend or Foe?
+An Update", 12/09/09)